Indatus/gopher/README.md

 See below for further description and examples of these commands.

 ---

-## Make An Outgoing Call Using Twilio and Amazon S3
+## Twilio and Amazon S3 Configuration

 ### Twilio Setup